electricimp/GoogleMaps/README.md

 ### getGeolocation(*networks, callback*)

 The *getGeolocation()* method will try to determine the location of your device based on a device-side scan of nearby WiFi networks.
-The scan is made by an imp API [*imp.scanwifinetworks()*](https://electricimp.com/docs/api/imp/scanwifinetworks/) call, the results of which shoiuld be sent to the agent and passed into *getGeolocation()*’s *networks* parameter.
+The scan is made by an imp API [*imp.scanwifinetworks()*](https://electricimp.com/docs/api/imp/scanwifinetworks/) call, the results of which should be sent to the agent and passed into *getGeolocation()*’s *networks* parameter.

 The *callback* parameter is a function that will be called when Google returns location data or an error has occurred.
 The function takes two parameters: *error* and *results*.
 If an error occured while processing the request, *error* will contain a description of the error, otherwise it will be `null` and a table containing the results from Google will be passed into *results*.
 This table will contain the following keys: